prisma/prisma-examples/node-graphql/README.md

 You will now deploy the Prisma API that's backing this example.
 This requires you to have [Docker](https://www.docker.com) installed on your machine (if you don't have Docker follow the collapsed instructions below).

-Navigate into the `prisma` directory and launch Prisma via Docker:
+Launch Prisma via Docker:

 ```
-cd prisma
 docker-compose up -d
 ```

-Finally deploy the Prisma API:
+Navigate into the `prisma` directory and deploy the Prisma API:

 ```
+cd prisma
 prisma deploy
 ```